 My body was sent into menopause early in life, after a full hysterectomy when I was 40 years old.
 Shortly after that, my husband became terminally ill.
 Yes, that was a blank check to the emotional eating and more weight gain.

 Previous to this time in my life, I would not have considered myself overweight, but I was never fit.
 I wasn’t the athletic type.
-When doctors would ask me about my exercise routine, I would say, “Why yes, I walk…from the car to the grocery store.”
+When my doctor would ask me about my exercise routine, I would say, “Why yes, I walk…from the car to the grocery store.”
 Duh.

 Not quite what he wanted to hear though…

-Once I hit 40, I knew why doctors always encouraged me to exercise regularly.
+Once I hit 40, I knew why my doctor always encouraged me to exercise regularly.
 Oh, it was the menopause and weight loss battle full force.
 I didn’t realize it so much at the time, but my muscles were withering away right along with my metabolism.
-So typical of moms in their 30s.
+So typical of moms in their 30s and 40s.

 So, here I was a couple of years later…a 42-year-old, overweight widow.
 I had gained a good 35+ lbs.
 Most of my life I had lived in size 10-12 size clothes, in good times an 8.
 At the time, I was overflowing size 14.
 One of the last times I weighed myself the scale screamed 175lbs at me…I am 5’6″.